Eastern Florida State College – Titusville Campus

 According to Space Coast Birding and Wildlife Festival Chair and founder, Laurilee Thompson, “There is no other event in Florida where participants have a chance to access the foremost experts in the business – birders, international tour guides, photographers and vendors.
 If you want to immerse yourself in an exceptional birding, wildlife, and travel culture, this is the event to attend.”

-Add to that more field workshops where experts focus on bird identification like Beginning Waterfowl Identification or Raptor Identification with noted expert Kevin McGowan; Or Shorebird Outdoor Identification, with birders Kevin Karlson and Pete Dunne.
+Add to that more field workshops where experts also focus on bird identification like Beginning Waterfowl Identification or Raptor Identification with noted expert Kevin McGowan; Or Shorebird Outdoor Identification, with birders Kevin Karlson and Pete Dunne.

-Many birders capture their love of birding by photographing their subjects.
+Many birders also capture their love of birding by photographing their subjects.
 The Festival has invited some of the most well-known nature photographers – such as David Akoubian and Mark Buckler who will lead indoor and outdoor classes.
 Topics such as Birds & Wildlife, Capturing Birds in Flight, Photographing the Night Sky, Bird Photography at Merritt Island NWF, and Creating Spectacular Landscape Photos from Start to Finish.

 Birding Around the World

-Presenters offering birding trips to faraway exotic places will share their stories and insight into international birding expeditions.
+Presenters offering birding trips to faraway exotic places will also share their stories and insight into international birding expeditions.
 Consider Birds of Cuba, Birding Brazil, Birds, and Beasts of South Africa, or the Galapagos – Ecuador’s Enchanted Islands.

 #5 Bird ID Answer: Florida Scrub Jay